hatimeria/HatimeriaExtJSBundle/Resources/doc/index.md

 ```

-### Add Javascript files to your layout
+### Add bundle headers to your layout

 In your app layout:
-{% render "HatimeriaExtJSBundle:Default:javascripts" %}
+{% render "HatimeriaExtJSBundle:Default:headers" %}

 ### Expose your controller methods to ExtDirect Api